16. Research Software Engineering¶

 - Q: If you want to redesign the package, what would you do?

 writing the core in C was probably good.
 Portability of C++ is now better.
-Even our conversion to C99 is not complete.
+Our conversion to C99 is nearly complete, and we’re looking to improve that

 add unit tests, now they are distributed in local Testfile and “make testXXX”